Hannalysis/Coding-Chronicles/README.md

 After a full-on learning session yesterday, rather than continue the course, I wanted to practice and apply my current knowledge.

 So today I looked into completing the optional content; a project utilising a dataset to analyse international students' mental health.
-This was my first time utilising datacamp's datalab notebook environment, so I completed it's tutorial project to familiarise myself before heading to the optional project content.
+This was my first time utilising datacamp's datalab notebook environment, so I completed it's tutorial project to familiarise myself before heading to the optional project content - it was pretty straightforward.

-I enjoyed the exercise, practicing aggregation and aliasing, filtering, grouping and sorting the data.
+I then moved onto the optional project: I enjoyed the exercise, practicing aggregation and aliasing, filtering, grouping and sorting the data.
 The only part I struggled with was successfully submitting the project itself - it was not obvious that I had to click on the table interface itself within the notebook to rename the Dataframe (I attempted with SQL keywords and a separate python logic before realising!).

 ------------